(A couple of months later)

 "Tomorrow?!"

-Natsuo's heart raced as he heard the finality in the man's voice.
-Sudden, hot tears pricked his eyes, so he quickly wiped them away to keep his father from seeing how much he was hurting.
+Natsuo's heart raced as he heard the man's words.
+In an instant, hot tears pricked his eyes, so he quickly wiped them away to keep his father from seeing how much he was hurting.

 Even though he tried to keep up a facade of coolness and confidence around his schoolmates, deep down he liked the feeling of being accepted and appreciated.
 His peers' approval and admiration were important to him, since he had never been given that kind of recognition at home.

-He had been raised to believe that his worth was solely based on his educational achievements and that anything less than excellence was unacceptable, but his father never seemed to love him despite anything he had done.
-As a younger child, he had always excelled in all his classes, but the man always demanded more from him and relentlessly pushed his son to strive for more.
+He had been raised to believe that anything less than excellence was unacceptable, but his father never seemed to love him, regardless of how well he did.
+As a young child, he had been outstanding in all his subjects, but it still didn't satisfy him.
+The man always demanded more and relentlessly pushed his only son to improve - in his words, there was always another goal to achieve, another bar to raise.

-The adopted boy had never had the opportunity to be like other kids, with no playtime or friends to spend time with.
+Natsuo had never been like other children, with no playtime or friends to spend time with.
 His birthdays and Christmases never included presents or special treats - instead, he was given more books to study and chores to do.
+He always did his best, just to earn a hint of approval from the man he admired so much, but his worth was never truly acknowledged.

 The car pulled up to a pristine house with a manicured lawn.
-Natsuo stepped out and looked up at the building he had lived in for fifteen years.
-Everything seemed so foreign and strange to him like he never had a home there.
+Natsuo stepped out and looked up at the building he had lived in for fifteen years - everything suddenly seemed so foreign and strange, like he never had a home there.

-He longed to break away from his father's chains, to experience a life beyond expectations and restrictions.
-He wished to have a family who liked him for who he was, who would be proud of him - who didn't beat him every day and didn't care about him.
+Natsuo longed to break away from his father's chains, live a life without expectations and restrictions.
+He wished to have a family who liked him for who he was, who would be proud of him - not beat him or disregard him day after day.

-Masashi grabbed his son by his arm and dragged him inside by force.
+Masashi grabbed his son by his arm and dragged him inside.

-"How dare you make me look like a fool!" the man shouted as soon as the door closed with a loud bang.
+"How dare you make me look like a fool!" the man shouted once the door closed with a loud bang.